Youtube Facebook Twitter Instagram

 < Return to Parks search

 Covering around eight hectares, this park is a forest regeneration site where a natural eucalypt forest has been encouraged to develop.
-This bushland park provides three small bush walks with great scenery and views east over the Great Dividing Range, including Table Top Mountain.
+This bushland park provides four small bush walks with great scenery and views east over the Great Dividing Range, including Table Top Mountain.

 From Toowoomba, follow James Street to the east and turn right onto Mackenzie Street.
 Turn left onto Alderley Street and right into Rowbotham Street.
 After 3.5 km, turn left onto Collier Street and follow the road until you reach Leslie Street where you can park your car.